KeatonMueller/cube/README.md

 To view it running, visit https://keatonmueller.github.io and view the Projects page.

-Alternatively, you can clone this repo and run `npm start`.
+Alternatively, you can clone this repo and run `npm install` followed by `npm start`.